 - New Sound Album: Practically every new one.
-Chairs Missing expanded Pink Flag's sound to include synths and moodier soundscapes, 154 dipped into brooding Gothic Post Punk, Snakedrill EP began the band's Synth Pop period, Object 47 marked a steady return to the band's 70s Post Punk sound, culminating in Change Becomes Us being entirely of incomplete music from 79-80.
+Chairs Missing expanded Pink Flag's sound to include synths and moodier soundscapes, 154 dipped into brooding Gothic Post-Punk, Snakedrill EP began the band's Synth Pop period, Send and the Read & Burn EP's were much Darker and Edgier, bringing in elements of Industrial music and Noise Rock, Object 47 marked a steady return to the band's 70s Post-Punk sound, culminating in Change Becomes Us being entirely of incomplete music from 79-80.

 - Punk Rock: Circa-Pink Flag.
 The artiest and coldest Punk Rock band to boot.

-- Step Up to the Microphone: Bassist Graham Lewis began singing lead on 154 and has been the secondary vocalist since.
+- Step Up to the Microphone: Bassist Graham Lewis began singing lead on Chairs Missing ("Sand in my Joints") and has been the secondary vocalist since.

 - Synth Pop: Their 80's-90's material.